Article One – Name

 4.2 The nominating committee shall consist of the Liaison Officer and two elected members.

-4.5 All members of the Executive Committee shall be elected or appointed each year at the Annual Conference.
-The Executive Committee may hold office for a one or two-year term.
-Normally, the Secretary-Treasurer will move to the office of Vice President and the Vice President will move to the office of the President.
-The Immediate Past President will become the Liaison Officer for a one year term.
+4.4 All members of the Executive shall be elected or appointed each year at the Annual Conference.
+The Executive may hold office for a one or two-year term in a single position..

-4.6 The Executive Committee may appoint a Regular Member to fill any vacancy occurring during the year.
+4.5 The Executive may appoint a Regular Member to fill any vacancy occurring during the year.

-5.2 The Vice President shall assume presidential responsibilities in the absence of the President and shall perform such duties as the Executive Committee, from time to time may delegate.
-The Vice President shall be jointly responsible with the Purchasing Officer hosting the Annual Conference to organize the agenda of such a meeting.
+5.2 The Vice President shall assume presidential responsibilities in the absence of the President and shall perform such duties as the Executive, from time to time may delegate.
+The Vice President and President shall be jointly responsible with the Purchasing Officer hosting the Annual Conference to organize the agenda of such a meeting.

 5.3 The Secretary-Treasurer shall:

-5.4 The Executive Committee shall appoint an auditor from the Association’s Regular Membership.
+5.4 The Executive shall appoint an auditor from the Association’s Regular Membership.